 Check up on Cavities Every Six Months

 The best way to prevent childhood tooth decay is by establishing a dental home for your child before their first birthday.
 Familiarizing them with a pediatric dentist early on will help your child get more comfortable visiting the dentist and keeping their mouths clean.
-After finding a dental home, visit the pediatric dentist every six months to make sure that their mouths are staying clean!
+After finding a dental home, visit the pediatric dentist in Katy every six months to make sure that their mouths are staying clean!